 - Formulate and implement training programs, applying principles of learning and individual differences.

-- Conduct research studies of physical work environments, organizational structures, communication systems, group interactions, morale, and motivation to assess organizational functioning.
+- Conduct research studies of physical work environments, organizational structures, communication systems, group interactions, morale, or motivation to assess organizational functioning.

-I/O Psychologists with little to no experience tend to make between $52270 and $65940 while the more experienced ones make over $110740 per year.
+I/O Psychologists with little to no experience tend to make between $51350 and $61950 while the more experienced ones can earn over $138180 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An I/O Psychologist is to move to a higher paying state like CA. Right now, the highest paying states for I/O Psychologists are CA, PA, MN, MA and OH.
+One of the easiest ways to increase your salary as an Industrial-Organizational Psychologist is to move to a higher paying state like CA. Right now, the highest paying states for I/O Psychologists are CA, VA, NJ, MN and PA.

-3 other factors that can increase your salary as An I/O Psychologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Industrial-Organizational Psychologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other I/O Psychologists what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other I/O Psychologists what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.

 Pros and Cons